Photo: Boston Winter

 Text Copyright © 2016 Lauren Matthias / LaurenMatthias.com copyright 2016. all rights reserved.
 You may not take content from this site without written permission.

-If you’re experiencing the pain and devastation (whether now or in the past) of being in an abusive relationship with a narcissist and you’re ready to get your life back – Click “contact” at the bottom of this page for a 45 minute “Love Life Recovery” Makeover Session.
-We’ll set up a plan so you can look forward to having the life and love you deserve.
+If you’re experiencing the pain and devastation (whether now or in the past) of being in an abusive relationship with a narcissist and you’re ready to get your life back – Click HERE for Lauren’s story and ebook.
+If interested in the help of coaching, click contact on the bottom of this page.